alanrtao/artsy/README.md

   - I want this set of exercises to cover a lot of areas while not over-shadowing the actual thing you want to make
   > This is mainly why the following exercises are made in Unity.
   >
-  > If you are more inclined for higher-level and more pipelined work, Unreal provides a lot of tooling for shaders and working with assets in general.
-However tweaking their render pipeline at the base level (i.e. adding more render textures and defining render passes) is pretty unintuitive.
+  > Unreal provides a lot of tooling for higher-level work, but tweaking their render pipeline at the base level (i.e. adding more render textures and defining render passes) is pretty unintuitive.
   >
   > Godot is cool and pretty customizable but their language is dynamically typed and sample code could be confusing.